SomyaM1/Ai_virtual_assistant/README.md

 # Ai_virtual_assistant
-This is an AI based virtual assistant and has been made by using python language.
+This is an AI based virtual Assistant.
+It has been made by using python language.